senanu/b40/docs/labs/photosynthesis_lab.md

 # What you should turn in

-Run the data analysis file "photosynthesis.Rmd" which will help you draw 2 graphs.
+Run the data analysis file "photosynthesis.Rmd".
+Within that file, you'll draw a graph of the absorption spectrum.
 You will also need to answer a few simple questions in the Rmd document and turn in the knitted (html) file.